solidfire/PowerShell/README.md

 ## Support
 The complimenting scripts and resources are written as best effort and provide no warranty expressed or implied.
 SolidFire support is not responsible for the content of this resource outside of the core module.
 Please contact the original author if you have questions about a script/resource.
 Please help support and answer questions for content you contribute and make this community great.
 You can engage with other users of this content at developer.solidfire.com

+## Archive
+Previous versions of SolidFire PowerShell Tools can be found in the [archive](https://github.com/solidfire/PowerShell/install/archive).